aws/amazon-vpc-cni-k8s/README.md

 and /80 for IPv6) instead of a secondary IP in the ENIs subnet.
 The total number of prefixes and private IP addresses will be less than the limit on private IPs allowed by your instance.
 Setting or resetting of `ENABLE_PREFIX_DELEGATION` while pods are running or if ENIs are attached is supported and the new pods allocated will get IPs based on the mode of IPAMD but the max pods of kubelet should be updated which would need either kubelet restart or node recycle.

-Custom networking and Security group per pods are supported with this feature.

 Setting ENABLE_PREFIX_DELEGATION to true will not increase the density of branch ENI pods.
 The limit on number of branch network interfaces per instance type will remain the same - https://docs.aws.amazon.com/eks/latest/userguide/security-groups-for-pods.html#supported-instance-types.
 Each branch network will be allocated a primary IP and this IP will be allocated for the branch ENI pods.

+Please refer to `VPC CNI Support Matrix` section below for additional information around using Prefix delegation with Custom Networking and Security Groups Per Pod features.

 **Note:** `ENABLE_PREFIX_DELEGATION` needs to be set to `true` when VPC CNI is configured to operate in IPv6 mode (supported in v1.10.0+).